CodingTarik/MathPlan/README.md

    Locally, create a database with name as specified in `.env` file, or else update the `.env` file.

    *SQLite:*
    A sqlite file should be generated automatically.
-It has the name (And path) as specified in database.js.
+It has the name (and path) as specified in database.js.

    *Scheme changes:*
    Whenever there are changes in the scheme of tables (in Sequelize), change line